 The paper does not say who wa on PPIs - but it is almost certain that the reflux patients were indeed so medicated!

-The implications of bile in the stomach a paper from 1969 (so before PPIs) is interesting reading, though it is not definitive.
+- The implications of bile in the stomach a paper from 1969 (so before PPIs) is interesting reading, though it is not definitive.
 However it concludes There is meantime a practical application of this knowledge.
 Oesophagitis caused by bile, and bile salts appear to be the irritant responsible, is a vicious disease, much more likely to inflict haemorrhage and stricture on that fragile organ than peptic assault.
 Patients with gastric atrophy are, with post-operative gastric patients, at much higher risk from such an inflammation than those with normal acid secretion, and their surgical management should therefore be considered more urgently.
 Which is evidence of the damage gastric bile can cause.

 - Omeprazole induces altered bile acid metabolism by K Shindo, M Machida, M Fukumura, K Koide, R Yamazaki

 The study was aimed at jejunal flora and found effects which it ascribed to the altered flora affecting the bile mechanism.
 It was not looking for bile production changes so its conclusions as to mechanism involved are suspect.
 The increase in bile acid deconjugation products could well be caused by an increase in bile in the stomach due to omeprazole, rather than by the flora changes!

 An interview with professor Jean-Paul Galmiche, MD, PhD, Gastroenterology Unit, College of Medicine, University of Nantes, Nantes, France.

 Again - misses the point that nobody seems to have realised - problems with any drug are likely to be minimal if the minimum necessary dose is administered.
 Nobody seems to have published research on the minimum dosage of PPIs.

 - United States National Library of Medicine page entitled "Effects of rabeprazole, a gastric proton pump inhibitor, on biliary and hepatic lysosomal enzymes in rats."
 Rats may not be humans, but many humans on PPI feel like lab rats!

 The astute reader will have noticed my own belief that Barrett's oesophagus is a protection against acid reflux and is not protective against bile.
 So to be fair, I quote some papers that disagree.
 I Googled for Proton pump inhibitor bile